Privacy Hub

 Individuals

 People are entitled to obtain copies of the personal data Equifax holds about them.
-You can find out how to do this in SECTION 9 below.
+You can find out how to do this in SECTION 9.

-6. WHERE IS PERSONAL DATA STORED AND SENT?
+6. WHERE IN THE WORLD IS YOUR PERSONAL DATA PROCESSED?

-7. HOW LONG DOES EQUIFAX RETAIN PERSONAL DATA?
+7. HOW LONG DO WE KEEP YOUR PERSONAL DATA?

 Identifiers

-Identification data like names and addresses are kept while there’s a continuing need to keep it.
-This need will be assessed on a regular basis, and data that’s no longer needed for any purpose will be disposed of.
+Identification data, like names and addresses, is kept for as long as we need to keep it.
+This need is assessed on a regular basis, and data that’s no longer needed for any purpose will be disposed of.

-A list of retention periods for key data sets that we process is available in the CRAIN at: www.equifax.co.uk/privacy-hub/crain In addition, we have summarised some of these below:
+A list of retention periods for key data sets that we process is available in the CRAIN, some of which has been summarised below:

 Data about live and settled accounts is kept on credit files for six years from the date they’re settled or closed.
 If the account is recorded as defaulted, the data is kept for at least six years from the date of the default.

-Generally, court judgments and other decrees and orders are kept on credit files for six years from the date of the judgement, decree or order.
-But they can be removed if the debt is repaid within one calendar month of the original date or if the judgement is set aside or recalled by the courts.
+Generally, court judgments and other decrees and orders are kept on credit files for six years from the date of the judgment, decree or order.
+However, they can be removed if the debt is repaid within one calendar month of the original date or if the judgment is set aside or recalled by the courts.

 Bankruptcies, IVAs, debt relief orders and similar events